aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-pdf/_index.md

 ---
-title: "Convert Excel Range to PDF with Aspose.Cells Cloud API"
+title: "Convert Excel Range to PDF using Aspose.Cells Cloud API v4.0"
-second_title: "Document"
 ArticleTitle: "How to Convert Local Spreadsheet Range Data to a PDF File: Step‑By‑Step Guide"
 linktitle: "Convert Range to PDF"
 type: docs
 url: /convert-range-to-pdf/
-keywords: "Aspose.Cells Cloud, Convert Excel Range to PDF, Excel to PDF, Cloud Conversion"
+keywords: "Aspose.Cells Cloud, Excel to PDF, range to PDF, cloud API, REST conversion"
-description: "Convert a specific range from a local Excel spreadsheet to PDF using Aspose.Cells Cloud's REST API."
+description: "Learn how to convert a specific Excel range (e.g., A1:C10) to PDF via Aspose.Cells Cloud REST API — including cURL, SDK examples, and authentication."
 weight: 100
+date: 2024-03-15
+lastmod: 2024-03-15
 ---

 Export a range of data from a local Excel file to a [PDF](https://docs.fileformat.com/pdf/) file using the Cloud API.